GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/asteroids/setting_scene.md

 Action:
 - "Camera center X position" with modification sign "= (set to)" and the value 0.
 (Leave layer and camera number as they are)
-- "Camera center Y position" with modifaction sign "= (set to)" and the value 0.
+- "Camera center Y position" with modification sign "= (set to)" and the value 0.
 (Leave layer and camera number as they are)
 - "Change camera zoom" with a value of 0.5.
 (Leave layer and camera number as they are)

 ![](/gdevelop5/tutorials/asteroids/camera_settings/pasted/20220119-172243.png)